FarronF/CompanyApi/README.md

 3. **Access the API**:

-- The API should be available at: [https://localhost:5001/swagger](https://localhost:5001/swagger) (or the port specified in your `docker-compose.yml`)
+- The API should be available at: [http://localhost:8080/swagger](https://localhost:8080/swagger) (or the port specified in your `docker-compose.yml`)
+- The frontend should be available at: [http://localhost:4300/](http://localhost:4300/) (or the port specified in your `docker-compose.yml`)

 4. **Shut down**: